D-Pagey/tray/README.md

 -   choice to use Formik
 -   removed back functionality as per brief (link commit)
 -   styled duplications
+-   more time could abstract the input into own components

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).